onedata/op-worker/README.md

     ~$  make attach_to_node node="node_name"           -> attaches to the running node called 'node_name' with an erlang shell

     ~$  make start_node_console node="node_name"       -> combines the two above

+Note, that it only works for packages in releases/test_cluster/ - those created with 'gen_dev' or 'gen_test'

 2. Generating a local test environment